Medical Check In

 Check In & Data collection are very different

-Separating Patient Check In from the paperwork can dramatically increase your patient flow.
-Since most patients are return patients, the only reason to fill out forms is when there are changes to their insurance or demographics.
-Forms take time and if they are forced to use a kiosk, it will tie up the kiosk for quite some time.
+When a new patient, who doesn't know the software, is required to use a kiosk to enter data, it will take a long time.
+Forms take time and it will tie up the kiosk.
 That same kiosk is used to check in other patients that may not need to fill out forms.
+This means the patients that just need to check in are waiting for the new patients to fill out forms.
 Now the office will need more kiosks and square footage to place them.
 More equipment, more space and more overhead to maintain is additional cost the office can do without.

 Use EMR Patient Portal to collect patient information